CNN Investigation: Tens of millions of filthy, used medical gloves imported into the US - KTVZ

 CNN asked the DHS if the system had failed given the number of second-hand gloves making it into the American supply chain.

-“I don’t know that that’s the right way to phrase the question,” said DHS Investigations Special Operations Agent Mike Rose.
+“I don’t know that that’s the right way to phrase the question,” said DHS Special Agent with Homeland Security Investigations Mike Rose.
 “I think all of us would love to get to a point that not a single counterfeit dangerous good entered the US — and I think we’re working towards that.”

 Last spring, at the outset of the pandemic, the DHS launched what it called Operation Stolen Promise to crack down specifically on counterfeit PPE, which Rose says has now made more than 2,000 seizures of Covid-related treatments and PPE.

-Note: Correction: This story has been updated to correct Mike Rose’s title.